-Bridgett Devoue: I always say this to people – honestly, it’s hard to explain, but my heart was burning up and I felt like I was on fire.
+Bridgett Devoue: I always say this to people – it’s hard to explain, but my heart was burning up and I felt like I was on fire.
 I just knew I had to write a book – I had never done anything like this before but it was just this overwhelming feeling that I had.
 When you have that passion and burning desire, it drives you and makes things easier.
-You just have a sense of a need to keep going – I had so much motivation to make it happen.
+You just have a need to keep going – I had so much motivation to make it happen.
 I wasn’t even really aware of the negative things as a result.
 I had really long nights, I would work from 9am to 6am because I just had to put it out there.
 I wouldn’t change a thing about the whole experience.

 Taylor Magazine: You have a large following on social media.
 How did you become successful with this?

 Bridgett Devoue: Well, I’ve always been really into social media.
 I grew up with Tumblr, Instagram and all sorts.
 I’ve always been attracted to having the ability to connect with people all over the world and the power of what social media is in general.
 Growing up with that, you gain an eye of what to post and how people can relate to that.
-Even from the beginning, I would never just post a picture of my cat, I was always trying to create something inspirational for people.
-When I decided to post my quotes and writing, I didn’t really have a strategy behind it, I just wanted to give it a go and did it for fun.
+Even from the beginning I would never just post a picture of my cat, I was always trying to create something inspirational for people.
+When I decided to post my quotes and writing, I didn’t really have a strategy behind it.
+I just wanted to give it a go and did it for fun.

-I’ve also always been into digital design and the way things look, so I wouldn’t just post quotes, I created designs with the quotes and researched what drew people into a design best.
+I’ve also always been into digital design and the way things look, so I wouldn’t just post quotes.
+I created designs with the quotes and researched what drew people into a design best.
 I settled with a few design styles that I really liked and wanted to stick to simplicity.
 I realised that people don’t want to read a lot of Instagram – they want short and sweet.
-When people are scrolling through the explore page on Instagram, that is a big advertisement for me, so it has to be eye-catching.
+When people are scrolling through the explore page on Instagram, that’s a big advertisement for me, so it has to be eye-catching.
 It’s also important to create something that people want to come back to.